 The Hidden Cost of “Just Buy VT”

-For years, the default advice for global equity investing has been simple: buy a total-world index fund and leave it alone.
-Funds like Vanguard Total World Stock Index Fund ETF Shares are designed to provide broad global diversification in a single package.
+For years, the default advice for global equity investing has been simple: “VT and Chill” – buy a total-world index fund like Vanguard Total World Stock Index Fund ETF Shares (Ticker: VT) and leave it alone.
+These funds are designed to provide broad global diversification in a single package.

 But there is an important question hiding underneath that simplicity: